baobabyoo/ytla2miriad/README.md

 2019.Nov.07 (Kyle) : Included flag table and corrected various meta data including Tsys and primary beam.

+2019.Dec.08 (Baobab) : Including a keyword to allow separating individual pointings to separated files.

 ## Example of using the code: